-At first, there was nothing but scrub along the dusty slope but up ahead was a huddle of thick-trunked trees.
-As she neared the thicket of trees, Boots rounded a corner and came face to face with a nightmare.
+The following day, Boots made her rounds when she rounded a corner and came face to face with a nightmare.
 A monstrous beast with horns protruding from its mouth leaped past her.
 It skated to a stop and turned toward her, long spiky tail writhing and twisting in the air.
 The creature pawed the ground and snorted.
 Its head reared up.
-The beast let loose a deafening bellow.
+The beast let loose a loud bellow.

-A small whimper squeaked out of Boots.
+Boots didn’t even have time to wonder how it had gotten inside the safety net.
+A small whimper squeaked out.
 Terror took hold.
 She turned and fled.
 She ran for the cover of the trees, scrambling upslope as fast as her legs would take her.
 The beast gave chase, hooves thunderous against the ground.
 Boots ran until her lungs were straining, the muscles in her legs burning.
-She heard the frenzied growls of the beast behind her and gagged on the putrid stench of its breath.
+She heard the fierce growls of the beast behind her and gagged on the putrid stench of its breath.
 She ran, this way and that up the side of the hill.
-She ran for her life.
-She ran until she couldn’t hear the beast behind her anymore.
+She ran blind.
+Until she couldn’t hear the beast behind her anymore.